-Septic systems are commonly used in rural areas without a centralized city sewer system.
+Septic systems are commonly used in rural areas that do not have a centralized city sewer system.
 Septic systems can be installed during new construction of a home or building, or they can be replaced by removing an existing tank and installing a new one.
-Tank capacity ranges from under 1,000 gallons to 2,000 gallons or more.
+Tank capacity ranges from under 1,000 gallons to 2,000 gallons or more, with the amount of water you use on a daily basis determining the size of tank you need.
 Homeowners can either provide the materials for a new septic system themselves or ask a septic system professional to provide them.
 Septic system installation or replacement is available for condos, apartments, homes, commercial spaces and other buildings.

-Tank size and type
+Tank size and tank type

-Plastic septic tank, ranging in size from 750 gallons to 1,500 gallons: $500-$1,500
+- Plastic septic tanks, ranging in size from 750 gallons to 1,500 gallons: $500-$1,500

 - Concrete septic tanks ranging from 750 gallons to 3,000 gallons: $1,300-$5,000

 In addition to expert knowledge of code and installation techniques, plumbing companies that install septic systems need heavy machinery when working with concrete tanks.
 Milan and Son Plumbing has a backhoe tractor that crews use to prepare the earth and dig the hole at the installation site.
 An average concrete septic tank can weigh 8,000-12,000 pounds, depending on gallon capacity.
-Milan and Son Plumbing secures the tank to the backhoe, carries it to the install site and lowers it into the ground.
+Milan and Son Plumbing secures the tank to the backhoe, carries it to the installation site and lowers it into the ground.
 According to Milan and Son Plumbing, there are many variables to a proper installation.
-The ground at the base has to be level, and if the tank is not installed correctly the first time, it must be repositioned.
-If it rains during installation, the wet ground can pop a tank out of place and it will have to be redone.
-Installation costs often depend on the business and operating costs of owning an $80,000 backhoe tractor.
+The ground at the base must be level, and if the tank is not installed correctly the first time, it must be repositioned.
+If it rains during installation, the wet ground can pop a tank out of place and it will have to be reinstalled.
+Installation costs often depend on the business and operating costs of owning an $80,000 (or more) backhoe tractor.